 Many DJs make the mistake of using their DJ decks for ripping vinyl.
 This is something I did at the start, and it was one of the major causes of the poor sound quality in my recordings.

 The problem with DJ decks is that the turntable is designed to prioritise stability over sound quality.
 As a DJ myself, I’ll happily sacrifice a little sound quality if it means the needle sticks to record when mixing and scratching records.
 Straight tonearms also back up this claim as they sacrifice sound for stability.

 But this means that if you use a DJ style turntable for ripping tunes, you’re hindering the recordings before you even start.

 The very best DJ decks will never sound as good as a dedicated hi-fi turntable.
-I’d dare to say that a properly cleaned record on a turntable like Pro-ject Essential II would sound better than Pioneer PLX 1000.
+I’d dare say that a properly cleaned record, on a turntable like the Pro-ject Essential II, would sound better than Pioneer PLX 1000.
 Just so you know the Pro-ject is around 50% cheaper than the Pioneer.

 A Hi-fi turntable’s principal job is to produce the best sound stage as possible.
 But a hi-fi turntable won’t track the record as well as a DJ deck.
 And you certainly wouldn’t want to use a HI-FI turntable for DJing.
 You’d break it if you tried.

 But a hi-fi deck, which has been set up correctly, will always sound better than a DJ turntable.
 Therefore, if you use a hi-fi turntable for ripping your records you will end up with rips which have good sound quality.

 If you’re thinking of buying a hi-fi turntable for ripping your records, then check out WhatHi-fi magazines recommendations.
 They create shortlists of turntables based on budget.
 It’s a great place to start.